 The FBAR is an acronym that informally stands for “Foreign Bank Account Report”.
 It used to refer to Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts (the “FBAR”), which is used to report a financial interest in or signature authority over a foreign financial account.
 However, starting on 1 July 2013, the IRS mandated that all FBAR submissions (both current and past-due) MUST be submitted electronically using FinCen Form 114.

-Under recent tax law changes, for the 2016 year, the FBAR deadline has been moved to 15 April 2017, same as the annual tax return.
-However, now you CAN request an extension for filing to 15 October 2017.
-However, for 2015 (the current tax filing year), the deadline is 30 June 2016, with NO extensions allowed.
+Under recent tax law changes, for the 2021 year, the FBAR deadline has been moved to 15 April 2021, same as the annual tax return.
+However, now you CAN request an extension for filing to 15 October 2021.

 First, before you go into shock because you never heard of this requirement and did NOT submit it for 2014 or earlier, understand that, in order for you to be required to submit this document, ALL of your foreign accounts must have, in aggregate, been more than $10,000 in them at any one time in the calendar year.
 If you do not meet this $10,000 amount, then you have no legal requirement to file the FBAR.